 TecTecTec is a new rising brand on producing cost effective rangefinders, it costs no more than $100 and meet all the basic needs on bow hunting.
 It is specially designed into camo type, along with water resistance performance, it can be used in complicated outdoor weathers.

-Light weighted and ergonomic shape design make it feel comfortable when holding in hand, 6x magnification gives you clear and natural views outdoor.
-Multilayer optics reduce loss of light as much as possible, it provides you clear distance readout.
+Light-weighted and ergonomic shape design make it feel comfortable when holding in hand, 6x magnification gives you clear and natural views outdoor.
+Multilayer optics reduce the loss of light as much as possible, it provides you clear distance readout.

-For getting accurate measurement, you can use the scan mode, it provides you with rapid distance readout in a few seconds on multiple objects.
-Auto shutoff system prolongs battery life as long as possible.
+For getting an accurate measurement, you can use the scan mode, it provides you with rapid distance readout in a few seconds on multiple objects.
+The auto-shutoff system prolongs battery life as long as possible.